Joint Learning of Linear Time-Invariant Dynamical Systems: Problem Formulation

 In addition to the magnitudes of the eigenvalues, further properties of the transition matrices heavily determine the temporal evolution of the systems.
 A very important one is the size of the largest block in the Jordan decomposition of $A_m$, which will be rigorously defined shortly.
 This quantity is denoted by $l$ in \pref{eq:JordanDef}.
 The impact of $l$ on the state trajectories is illustrated in \pref{fig:state-size}, wherein we plot the \emph{logarithm} of the magnitude of state vectors for linear systems of dimension $d=32$.
 The upper plot depicts state magnitude for stable systems and for blocks of the size $l=2,4,8,16$ in the Jordan decomposition of the transition matrices.
 It illustrates that the state vector scales \emph{exponentially} with $l$.
 Note that $l$ can be as large as the system dimension $d$.

 Moreover, the case of transition matrices with eigenvalues close to (or exactly on) the unit circle is provided in the lower panel in \pref{fig:state-size}.
 It illustrates that the state vectors grow polynomially with time, whereas the scaling with the block-size $l$ is exponential.
 Therefore, in design and analysis of joint learning methods, one needs to carefully consider the effects of $l$ and $\abr{\lambda_1(A_m)}$.
-To that end, we define $\alpha\left(A_m\right)$ in \pref{eq:alpha_def} and use it in our theoretical analyses that will be discussed later on.